|

 then automatically cut out - turning on again automatically

-if the water temperature should drop.
+if the water temperature should drop - all the time power

 Immersion heaters are prone to